ARHPA/facial-age-estimation/README.md

 - _We require an accurate model for age prediction._
 - _The model must also be fast and suitable for real-time applications._
 - _A user-friendly GUI is essential.
 This GUI could be in the form of a desktop app, web app, or another appropriate platform._
-- _The project must include an excellent and comprehensive documentation, along with comments in the source code for better understanding._
+- _The project must include excellent and comprehensive documentation, along with comments in the source code for better understanding._

 ## Related Works: